Senate loosens rules on killing nuisance beavers, muskrats - News Break

 Senate loosens rules on killing nuisance beavers, muskrats

-MADISON, Wis.
-(AP) — The state Senate has approved a bill that would make it easier to kill beavers and muskrats causing damage near a roadway.
+MADISON (AP) -- The state Senate has approved a bill that would make it easier to kill beavers and muskrats causing damage near a roadway.
 Wisconsin law allows the Department of Natural Resources to capture, shoot, trap or relocate a wild animal that is causing damage but bars anyone from opening fire within 50 feet of the center of a road.
-Under the Republican-authored bill, the DNR or a local government agent could shoot beavers or muskrats causing damage to a road within 50 feet of the road.www.nbc15.com
+Under the Republican-authored bill, the DNR or a local government agent could shoot beavers or muskrats causing damage to a road within 50 feet of the road.fox11online.com